beginning of content

 Sometimes, breastfeeding can be challenging.
 It's important to be patient and remember that both you and your baby are learning.

-Some other challenges with breastfeeding can include:
+Some other challenges with breastfeeding may include:

-Low breastmilk supply
+Low breast milk supply

-A small number of people may have low supply due to past breast surgery, insufficient breast tissue, or another medical reason.
 In these cases, you may be able to produce some breast milk and choose mixed feeding for your baby with donor milk or formula.

 Baby with low weight

 Sometimes, slow weight gain is nothing to be concerned about and only lasts for a short time due to a temporary milk supply or feeding issue.
-At other times, your health professional may suggest that your baby may benefit from mixed feeding.
+At other times, your health professional may suggest that your baby may benefit from supplementation by mixed feeding.
 Some examples include if they:

 Depending on the situation, a health professional might suggest introducing extra feeds for your baby.
 You might choose to give your baby expressed breast milk for these feeds, or you may begin mixed feeding with formula.